 - Requires the highest frequency of educational/how-to content.

 - Engages people who have the lowest likelihood of making a purchase (visitors and cold/lukewarm leads).

 Top-of-funnel marketing tactics should include informational and inspirational content that helps your audience better understand their problem.
 Because your audience is early in the funnel, you don’t want to jump to conclusions by serving up later-stage content that doesn’t serve them.

 When you educate this audience, your brand builds awareness and trust.
 And when that visitor is ready to buy, you are the resource they already follow and engage with — making them that much more likely to consider your product or service when they are shopping for a solution.

 Today’s buyer has access to more high-quality content than ever before, but buyers are also experiencing information overwhelm.
-90 percent of buyers said the information they encountered as part of their purchase decision was high-quality and 50 percent were overwhelmed by the amount of trustworthy information they came across.

 Will marketing tactics X, Y, or Z increase brand awareness and trust?